-PRESCRIBED FOR: Nafarelin is prescribed for the management of endometriosis, to relieve pain and shrink endometrial implants.
-It also is used for managing central precocious puberty.
+Nafarelin is prescribed for the management of endometriosis pain and decreasing the size of endometrial implants.
+Nafarelin is also used for the treatment of central precocious puberty.

 Central precocious puberty is treated with 1600-1800 µg daily administered as four sprays in alternating nostrils twice daily or three sprays in alternating nostrils three times daily.
 Thirty seconds should elapse between sprays.

 For optimal effectiveness and safety, nafarelin has to be given continuously without interruption.
 Missing one or more doses can cause vaginal bleeding.
 Missing successive doses can cause release of an egg from the ovary (ovulation) and result in pregnancy, unless proper contraceptive measures have been followed.
 Since birth control pills cannot be used with nafarelin, it is important to use non-hormonal methods of contraception (such as a diaphragm with contraceptive jelly, IUD, or condoms) while taking nafarelin.